 A dissertation defence gives many students nightmares to think about, and for a good reason too!
 The fact that you are required to defend very high-level knowledge to people who are more senior than you is terrifying to even the most knowledgeable and confident people.
-However, you can utilize these 10 tips to avoid any complications during your defense.
+However, you can utilize these 10 tips from Dissertation Team to avoid any complications during your defense.

 The first step to avoiding any complications during your defense is to write a good proposal.
 A good proposal will mean less questioning by the faculty members when you present to them.
 A well-written proposal will include a clear thesis statement, a clear aim of what you are looking to achieve and what research methodology you will employ during your work.

 The main part of your proposal that you will be asked a lot of questions on will be your methodology.
 So be well aware of many aspects of your methodology, such as your sample size, confidence intervals, other methodologies you could have employed and why you favored the methodology that you did.
 Be well versed on these questions, as most students receive a lot of inquiries into their methodologies.